-We understand this is a worrying time for many residents in our city and that you may have lots of questions on a variety of different topics.
-You'll find answers to some of the most frequently asked questions below.
-Information on this page will be updated as changes are introduced.
+We understand residents may have lots of questions on a variety of different topics and you can find answers to some of those most frequently asked below.
+We will update this page if other changes are announced.

 - Registration and Bereavement Services